Inside the Vanderbilt mansions and their unbelievable family secrets

 Hyde Park: antiques hunt

-Charles Follen McKim was tasked with creating the elegant, perfectly symmetrical exterior, while Stanford White was handed $1.6 million (£1.3m) in today's money and dispatched to Europe to buy up furniture, fixtures and artworks from an array of antique dealers and stately homes, returning with a veritable treasure trove of items.
+Charles Follen McKim was tasked with creating an elegant, perfectly symmetrical exterior.
+Meanwhile, Stanford White was handed the equivalent of $1.6 million (£1.3m) in today's money and dispatched to Europe to buy up furniture, fixtures and artworks from an array of antique dealers and stately homes, returning with a veritable treasure trove of items.

 Hyde Park: subtle grandeur